-The 30 day self care and self love challenge is designed to refresh and re-energize you.
-You will come out if happier, invigorated and ready to take on the world!
+The 30-day self-care challenge is designed to refresh and re-energize you.
+You will come out happier, invigorated, and ready to take on the world!

-Start by looking over the self-care and self love activities so that you get an idea of what they are.
-(In the challenge schedules section.)
+Start by looking over the self-care activities so that you get an idea of what they are.
+(In the curriculum section.)

-A 30 day self-care challenge is the perfect way to refresh and energize yourself.
-Do you feel tired or demotivated?
-Like you just need a minute to breathe and relax.
+A 30-day self-care challenge is a perfect way to refresh and energize yourself.
+Do you feel exhausted or demotivated?
+Like you need a minute to breathe and relax.

 If even the smallest part of you thinks you may need some time for self-care, chances are you definitely do.